bbeckley-hub/staphscope-typing-tool/README.md

 ## 🤖 **AI Integration Guide**

-StaphScope generates comprehensive HTML reports that are **perfect for AI analysis**.
+StaphScope generates comprehensive HTML and JSON reports that are **perfect for AI analysis**.
 Here's how to use AI tools to get more from your data.

 ### 🚀 Quick Start
 1. **Install any AI browser extension** (ChatGPT, Claude, Gemini)